Nolan-code/Neural-Network-From-Scratch/README.md

 - Only numpy framework

 ## Results
-- Get an accuracy of 96.67% at the end of the optimization of the weight and bias Here is the loss curve: figures/losses.png
+- Get an accuracy of 96.67% at the end of the optimization of the weight and bias.
+Here is the loss curve:
+figures/losses.png